 Collaboration across sectors, initiatives and levels to ensure that different initiatives and different sources of funding (humanitarian assistance, development, disaster risk reduction, green recovery funds, etc.) support each other, and their activities avoid duplication, to enhance efficiencies and good practice.

-The Commission invites any organization to join the 40 organizations that have already endorsed these principles.
+Any organization is invited to join the 40 organizations that have already endorsed these principles.
 Endorsing organizations are encouraged to share how they will change or strengthen current practices to better incentivize or support locally led adaptation.

 The following organizations have endorsed these principles: